donundeen/C4/README.md

 CRAZY IDEAS:

+- DONE: MVP: Headless need to be able to return just the ".c4_html" html or ".c4_data" json, so it can function like an API.
-- can we make the icons, the "Waiting" gifs, etc, funny random animated GIFS?
+- DONE can we make the icons, the "Waiting" gifs, etc, funny random animated GIFS?
 -- eg: http://api.giphy.com/v1/gifs/random?api_key=dc6zaTOxFJmzC&tag=waiting
 -- use these whenever we call the requireWidgetData function, before the callback
 - DONE: MVP: set width and height for widget separate from the rest of the CSS, and pass along to embed code.
 - DONE: MVP: A decent menu system for UI.
 -- DONE: using a simple bootstrap menu for now.